Motus RecruitingMotus RecruitingMotus RecruitingMotus Recruiting

 How to Recover from Losing Your Train of Thought in an Interview

-By Motus Recruiting | All Topics, Job Seeker’s Guide | 14 May, 2018
+All Topics, Job Seeker’s Guide | May 14th, 2018

 Losing your train of thought is an inevitable part of public speaking, but there are few situations as high pressure as an interview.
 In fact, the adrenaline rush of an interview can actually cause you to ramble and lose your point more easily when faced with a challenging question.
 Don’t worry, though!
 It’s not the end of the world if you get off track while answering a question, in fact, if you recover well it can actually set you up for success.
 There are a few easy ways to bounce back from losing your train of thought without losing your cool.